 *Our posts may contain affiliate links.
 If you make a purchase through one of those links, we will receive

 a small commission which helps support our blog.
 Please know, we only share items we use and love!
 Thank you!

-I found this particular cedar chest at a thrift store.
+This particular cedar chest was found at a thrift store.
 Aside from some lifting veneer and a missing piece of trim, it was in overall good shape.
 I started by removing the lifting veneer.
-I then primed it with my favorite XIM primer and painted it with a textured paint.
+When done, I primed it with my favorite XIM primer and painted with a textured paint.

 Textured paint is a great way to cover up uneven, rough, or damaged surfaces.
 I’ve used textured paint that I really love, but it can be pricey and I had an idea of how I could make my own with products I already had.
 This was the perfect piece to test it out on.
 I made my own textured paint by mixing some Midnight Blue from Paint Couture with Couture Crust and it worked like a charm!
 This allowed me to camouflage the unevenness of the wood base after the veneer was removed.